timaliev/git-secrets-encryption/README.md

 In case of any problematic situation for scripts there will be indicative message during execution.

+## Testing

+You can safely test this Git hooks on [test repository](https://github.com/timaliev/test-git-secrets-encryption).

 ## Credits

 Inspired by this post [Zev Averbach: Oops, I Did It Again: Automatically Encrypting Secrets](https://zev.averba.ch/oops)